 If you are settling in London, you will undoubtedly have queries about health services available in the capital.
-You will find several public and private hospitals in London.
-Healthcare services in London are entirely developed and are managed by the (NHS).
-However, you are advised to subscribe to medical insurance for expats before travelling if you intend to have a short stay there.
+You will find several public and private hospitals throughout the city.
+Healthcare services in London are fully developed and are managed by the (NHS).
+However, you are advised to take out international health insurance before travelling if you intend to have a short stay there.

-The NHS is one of the biggest employers, with around 1.26 million full-time staff.
+The NHS is one of the biggest employers in England and the UK overall, with around .
 It is often said that the NHS treats more than one million patients every 36 hours.

 Access to healthcare is free of charge for London citizens and residents.
 However, foreigners have to pay unless they require emergency care.
-If you come from a country with a health care agreement with the United Kingdom, you may receive discounts on medical fees for diseases you contracted after you arrived in London.
+If you come from a country with a healthcare agreement with the UK, you may receive discounts on medical fees for illnesses you contracted after you arrived in London.

 Good to know: